 While an electronic brag book is effective, a hard copy version of your brag book is also necessary.
 It is important to always bring a hard copy to the interview just in case your laptop decides not to work or the interviewer wants a copy of the material.
 A hard copy can be placed in a folder or 3-ring binder.
 Presentation style is the individual’s choice.
 However you present your information, make sure the folder displays professionalism.
 Your brag book represents you and your organizational abilities, so make it look good.

-Presenting your Feature Documentation
+Presenting your Brag Book

 If you decide to use a “brag book” during your interview, don’t just read it to the interviewer.
 Use the material as a visual aid to reinforce an important point you are making with the interviewer.
 If you choose to present your material in electronic format, bring your laptop to the interview.
 If you are uncomfortable using a brag book, practice by role playing.
 Know what is in your brag book and how to easily access important information.
 For example, if the interviewer asks to see a copy of your transcript.
 You should be prepared by keeping a copy of your diploma and college transcript in the education section of your documentation.